EdoardoCocconi/Designing-Intelligent-Agents_MultiAgent-System/README.md

 The sense method runs at every timestep inside senseAndAct and selects a Behaviour.
 If nothing is detected, the ExploreBehaviour is selected.
 The selected behaviors is carried out by the Act method inside senseAndAct.

+To learn more about the individual agent click [here](https://github.com/Edococco97/Designing-Intelligent-Agents_SingleAgent-System/blob/master/README.md)

 <br>

-## How has the single agent been improved since the first project?
+## How has the individual agent been improved since the first project?

 The coursework 1 agent needed to be optimized to succeed in coursework 2 because run times were largely exceeding 10 minutes with multiple agents.
 To increase efficiency, the map has been modified from a single HashMap including all the explored cells to HashMaps and ArrayLists including only non-empty cells of a specific kind.
 This decreases the number of both read and write operations.
 During construction, the agents are assigned an “agentID” that distinctively identifies them and a unique exploration direction under the name of “errorDestination”.